WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 		AlignmentProcessor can call multiple instances of CodeML to shorten overall run time.
 (Default = 1)

+	-f	the build or common name (if you use the --changeNames flag) of the species on the forward branch of the phylogneic tree supplied to CodeML.
+This species does not have to be the same as the reference species.

 # Additional Commands

 	-h/--help	will print the program's help dialogue